apache/maven-site/content/markdown/configure.md

 -->

-Apache Maven ships with two launcher commands in the `${MAVEN_HOME}/bin` directory, which &ndash; based on several environment variables, project files and system files as described below &ndash; constructs and runs the appropriate `java ...` command line which then invokes the Java Virtual Machine (JVM) that actually runs Maven.
+Apache Maven ships with two launcher commands in the `${MAVEN_HOME}/bin` directory, which &mdash; based on several environment variables, project files and system files as described below &mdash; constructs and runs the appropriate `java ...` command line which then invokes the Java Virtual Machine (JVM) that actually runs Maven.

 * `mvn`: normal way to run from the command line.